yonasBSD/nerdlog/README.md

 - Query input: just a filter for logs (awk syntax).
 Empty filter obviously means no filter, and some examples of valid filters are:
   - Simple regexp: `/foo bar/`
   - Regexps with complex conditions: `( /foo bar/ || /other stuff/ ) && !/baz/`
-- Edit button: opens a complete query edit form: it contains the same query input as in the main window, but it also has inputs for hosts filter and time range.
+- Edit button: opens a complete query edit form: it contains the same query input as in the main window, but it also has inputs for logstreams filter and time range.
 The form itself has enough details described right there so you won't have problems using it:

   ![Query Edit Form](images/nerdlog_query_edit_form.png)